 NOTE: Do this before you add your essential oils to this homemade hand cream recipe.
 Remember that heating the essential oils can change their chemistry and thus impact their healing properties.

-- When all your ingredients are melted, remove the jar from the pan and allow the mixture to cool for 5-10 minutes.
+- Once everything is melted, remove the jar from the pan and allow it to cool for 5 to 10 minutes.

 - Stir in the essential oils.
 Allow it to harden completely (this usually takes several hours, but refrigerating can speed up the process).